-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results ceased influenza Not reported Secondary; Not reported No authors listed 43 MIST Zanamivir 10 mg inhaled BID for 5 days vs placebo DB, MC, RCT Healthy individuals 12 years of age or older presenting with influenza-like illness of 36 hours duration or less N=455 28 days Primary: Length of time to alleviation of clinically important symptoms including absence of fever, mild headache, cough, myalgia and sore throat for 24 hours Secondary: Length of time to return to normal activities, mean symptom scores, sleep disturbance, use of relief medications, rate of complications and associated use of antibiotics Primary: Zanamivir significantly shortened the time to alleviation of symptoms in the intention-to-treat population compared to placebo (5.0 vs 6.5 days; P =0.011).
-This 1.5 day benefit was also seen for influenza-positive patients (4.5 vs 6.0 days; P =0.004).
-In patients who were febrile and received zanamivir, symptoms were decreased two days earlier than in those who received placebo (P <0.001) in the intention-to-treat and influenza-positive patient groups.
-Influenza-positive patients treated with zanamivir had significantly less severe symptoms overall on days one to14 than those on placebo (P <0.05).
-High-risk patients had significantly fewer complications than those on placebo (P =0.004) and fewer high risk patients needed antibiotic medication to treat those complications (P =0.025).
-Secondary: When zanamivir recipients were compared to patients on placebo, return to normal activities, sleep disturbances, complication rates, and associated use of antibiotics were all less in the intention-to-treat and influenza-positive populations, but the differences were not significant.
-Hedrick et al 44 Zanamivir 10 mg inhaled BID for 5 days vs placebo DB, MC, PC, PG, RCT Children 5 to 12 years of age with influenza- like symptoms for <36 hours N=471 1998 to 1999 influenza season Primary: Alleviation of symptoms Secondary: Return to normal activities, use of relief medications, adverse events Primary: A total of 346 (73%) patients were influenza-positive by culture, serology or polymerase chain reaction (65% influenza A, 35% influenza B).
-Zanamivir reduced the median time to symptom alleviation by 1.25 days compared to placebo among patients with confirmed influenza infection (P <0.001).
-Secondary: Zanamivir-treated patients returned to normal activities significantly faster than placebo treated patients (influenza-positive population; P =0.022, intent-to-treat population; P =0.019).
-The zanamivir-treated patients also took significantly fewer relief medications than those treated with placebo in the influenza-positive (P =0.005) and intent-to-treat (P =0.016) populations.
+Study and Drug Regimen Study Design and Sample Size and Study End Points Results Brug Kegimen Demographics Duration ceased influenza Not reported Secondary; 43 Not reported No authors listed 43 DB, MC, RCT N=455 Primary: Primary: MIST a a 1 Length of time to Zanamivir significantly shortened the time to alleviation of symptoms in the Healthy individuals 28 days alleviation of intention-to-treat population compared to placebo (5.0 vs 6.5 days; $P=0.011$).
+Zanamivir 10 mg inhaled 12 years of age or clinically important This 1.5 day benefit was also seen for influenza-positive patients (4.5 vs 6.0 BID for 5 days older presenting with symptoms days; P =0.004).
+Influenza-like liness of including absence VS 36 nours duration or of fever, mild In patients who were teorile and received zanamivir, symptoms were placebo less neadache, cough, the intention to treat and influenze positive national groups placebo throat for 24 hours line intention-to-treat and initidenza-positive patient groups.
+Influenza positive patients treated with zanamivir had significantly less severe Secondary: symptoms overall on days one to 14 than those on placebo ($P<0.05$) Length of time to return to normal High-risk patients had significantly fewer complications than those on placebo activities, mean (P=0.004) and fewer high risk patients needed antibiotic medication to treat symptom scores. those complications ($P=0.025$). sleep disturbance. use of relief Secondary: medications, rate When zanamivir recipients were compared to patients on placebo, return to of complications normal activities, sleep disturbances, complication rates, and associated use and associated of antibiotics were all less in the intention-to-treat and influenza-positive use of antibiotics populations, but the differences were not significant.
+Hedrick et al44 DB, MC, PC, PG, RCT N=471 Primary: Primary: Alleviation of A total of 346 (73%) patients were influenza-positive by culture, serology or Zanamivir 10 mg inhaled Children 5 to 12 years 1998 to 1999 symptoms polymerase chain reaction (65% influenza A, 35% influenza B).
+Zanamivir BID for 5 days of age with influenza- influenza reduced the median time to symptom alleviation by 1.25 days compared to like symptoms for < 36 season Secondary: placebo among patients with confirmed influenza infection (P <0.001).
+VS hours Return to normal activities, use of Secondary: ріасеро relief medications, Zanamivir-treated patients returned to normal activities significantly faster than auverse events placebo ireated patients (influenza-positive population; $P=0.022$, intent-to-treat population, $r = 0.013$).
+The Zahamivii-treated patients also took significantly fewer relief medications than those treated with placebo in the influence P reweither inequalities that those treat (P =0.016) populations Γ positive (r = 0.000) and intent-to-treat (r = 0.010) populations.